HWTeng-Teaching/202402-Financial-Econometrics/HW_ch03.18/HW_ch03.18.d.md

 Assuming a significance level of 5%, the critical value for a two-tailed test with 18 degrees of freedom (N - 2) is approximately 2.101 (from the t-distribution table).
+If the t-statistic falls outside of the range defined by the negative and positive critical values(+-2.101), the null hypothesis is rejected.\

 ### Conclusion